 - Foundation Stage: discrete musical activities are planned together with child-led learning through continuous provision which also meet the objectives outlined within the Early Years curriculum

-- Year 1: Musical Gems (10 week singing based teaching project)
+- Year 1: Singing Stars (10 week singing based teaching project)

-- Year 2: KS1 Handbells (10 week teaching project planned by Derby and Derbyshire Music Partnership)
+- Year 2: Singing Stars and KS1 Handbells (10 week teaching project planned by Derby and Derbyshire Music Partnership)